goeiebook/creativelab/narrative.md

 :--------------:|:--------------:
 ![technocrab][technocrab]|![set rain to try][rainflag]

 The message around the crab logo spells TECHNO.
-The rain flag could be set to true using the code below, then submitting the application.
+The rain flag could be set to true by using the code below and then submitting the application.

 ```javascript
 var boardState = JSON.parse(